The First Week at University

 Learn the names and locations of buildings; check out the locations of all of your classes so you know where you are going when it’s time for class.
 Ask upper year students or university staff for directions if you need them.
 Review a map of campus to learn the names of buildings and to become familiar with helpful landmarks.

-If you are learning remotely for the term, be sure to get familiar with video conferencing software like Zoom and Google Meet and other digital tools you may use for your courses, student services, or social events.
+Be sure to get familiar with video conferencing software like Zoom and Google Meet and other digital tools you may use for your courses and student services..
 Trent student accounts are Google accounts, so you have many tools at your disposal.
 Trent’s IT department offers a comprehensive list of useful technologies for remote learning.

 Find a Place Where You Can Work